GMOD/Apollo3/packages/apollo-cli/README.md

   $ apollo feature get-id [--profile <value>] [--config-file <value>] [-i <value>]

 FLAGS
-  -i, --feature-id=<value>...  [default: -] Retrieves feature with these IDs to get.
+  -i, --feature-id=<value>...  [default: -] Retrieves feature with these IDs.
+Use
-                               Use "-" to read IDs from stdin (one per line)
+                               "-" to read IDs from stdin (one per line)
       --config-file=<value>    Use this config file (mostly for testing) --profile=<value>        [default: default] Use credentials from this profile